Internship Guidelines and Procedures

 If you are a graduate student and are considering participating in an internship, it is important that you understand that the following CSE Internship Guidelines and Procedures apply.
 These guidelines are based on U-M policy and federal law, and were developed to ensure that students on an internship have appropriate financial support and to avoid issues with funding, insurance and/or immigration policies.

-After receiving approval from your faculty advisor to undergo an internship, you must fill out the CSE Internship Notification Form and also send an email notification to email@example.com at least two months prior to the start of your internship.
-Please see below for additional and more specific guidelines.
+After receiving approval from your faculty advisor to undergo an internship, you must fill out the CSE Internship Notification Form and also send an email notification to firstname.lastname@example.org at least two months prior to the start of your internship.
+Please see below for additional and more specific guidelines; these apply to all PhD and Master’s students.

 - Student must be in good academic standing and not on financial aid probation or academic probation.
 Student must be making satisfactory progress towards their degree.